Zero Hour - Chapter 1: Phoenix

 He looked so youthful now that he was awake and talking.
-Even after twenty years, he didn't look much older than the day he'd placed her here to watch over him until further notice.
+Even after all these years, he didn't look significantly older than the day he'd placed her here to watch over him until further notice.
 She didn't want to know the details of whatever jutsu he'd used to accomplish that.

 "That I would be dismissed if you...
 If you ever woke up, I mean.
 You gave me your word."

 Her master seemed to think this over for a moment before holding his hand out to her.
 Glowing, blue chakra threads shot out from his fingers and latched onto Yuka's neck.
 She squeaked in terror and clawed at them.
 It was no use.

 "I recall that I never make promises."

 The chakra threads tightened about her throat and her face grew hot.
 She pictured herself turning from red to blue to purple as the life slowly and painfully left her.

 Yuka twitched and collapsed to the floor.
 She didn't get up again.

 Sasori lost interest in her as he flexed his fingers and took a deep breath, tasting the air.
 It smelled of cedar pine.
 A small fire crepitated in the nearby hearth.
 He stared into it as the torrid flames danced and cast shadows across his face, so...warm.
 Yes, this was what warmth felt like, he vaguely recalled.

 "I suppose it's time for Plan B."

 Firelight illuminated Sasori's honey eyes as he cast one last glance at the hearth and walked out the door.